 I can now read six-point print!
-For those of you who are not familiar with print sizes, or simply prefer traditional measurements, six-point print gives an actual character size of one twelfth of (1/12) of an inch.
+For those of you who are not familiar with print sizes, or merely prefer traditional measurements, six-point print gives an actual character size of one-twelfth of (1/12) of an inch.
 You might think that My Serrapeptase Adventure should have taught me to expect the unexpected, but I am still surprised, excited and very grateful for every bit of progress

 July: One of my friends noticed that I was able to read things from a distance, that I never had before and that I was able to recognise faces in photographs, better than I ever had before.
 I had a formal eye examination on July 31st.